connectedway/of_manifests/README.md

 Openfiles and openfile artificts will be installed in the following locations:

-- /usr/bin/openfiles/smbcp: an openfiles smb aware copy utility (see below)
+- /usr/bin/openfiles/smbcp: an openfiles smb aware copy utility (see below).
+Only installed on the smb variant of openfiles.
 - /usr/bin/openfiles/test_dg: a Datagram loopback test application
 - /usr/bin/openfiles/test_event: A openfiles event test
 - /usr/bin/openfiles/test_iovec: Tests of vector based messages